International Hydropower Association: Mosonyi Award for Excellence in Hydropower

 Proposed candidates are reviewed by a panel convened by the IHA Board.
 The panel nominates selected candidates, with the IHA Board making the final decision on the selection of recipients.
-Up to three individuals will receive an award in 2015.
+Up to three individuals received an award in 2015.

 The award is named after Professor Emil Mosonyi, the founding president of IHA.
 Mosonyi, who died in 2009 aged 98, made major contributions during his long career in hydropower.
 A special award was presented by the IHA Board to Prof. Dr. Emil Mosonyi, IHA Founder and Honorary President, on 20 October 2004 at the closing ceremony of Hydro 2004 in Porto, Portugal.